-The financial statements have been prepared under the historical cost convention, [modified to include the revaluation of freehold properties and to include investment properties and certain financial instruments at fair value].
+The financial statements have been prepared under the historical cost convention.
 The principal accounting policies adopted are set out below.

 1.2 Going concern

 At the time of approving the financial statements, the directors have a reasonable expectation that the company has adequate resources to continue in operational existence for the foreseeable future.
 Thus the directors continue to adopt the going concern basis of accounting in preparing the financial statements.